wsaada19/CommunityQuests/README.md

 ## Summary

-The Community Quests plugin allows server owners and administers to create server-wide quests for players to participate in either working together or working against each other.
+The Community Quests plugin allows server owners to create server-wide quests for players to participate in either working together or competing against each other.

 ## Installation

-The jar for this plugin can be downloaded on [Spigot](https://www.spigotmc.org/resources/community-quests-13-0-16-5-%E2%AD%90run-server-wide-quests-%E2%AD%90.90798/).
-Add the jar file to the plugin folder on your Minecraft server.
+The jar file can be downloaded on [Spigot](https://www.spigotmc.org/resources/community-quests-13-0-16-5-%E2%AD%90run-server-wide-quests-%E2%AD%90.90798/).
+Add the file to the plugin folder on your Minecraft server.
 See the guide below to configure quests to use on your server.
 There are no hard dependencies, however, if you have vault and an economy plugin installed you can give players money as a reward for completing quests.
-If you have MythicMobs installed you can create quests that require players to kill mobs from the MythicMobs plugin.
+If you have MythicMobs installed you can create quests that require players to kill custom MythicMobs enemies.

 ## Commands